 The Nubian Gem app is built to bridge this gap between food producers and buyers.
 This will certainly help African countries reduce food wastage, hunger and insecurity.
 The Nubian gem app seeks to assist in the achievement of some of the United Nation's Sustainable Development goals.
 Kick out food wastage and hunger, buy, sell and give away fresh farm produce.

-Nubian Gem is a proud product of The Ranger Media Global Products Limited.
+Nubian Gem is a proud product of Second Opportunity Africa Foundation.

 All year round